-Long-term Debt (current and noncurrent)
+Long-term Debt (noncurrent)

-The long-term debt pertained to IAI bank loan.
-The loan proceed was used to purchase new aircraft of the aviation subsidiary.
+The long-term debt pertained to IAI's 10-year term loan.
+The loan proceed was used to purchase two (2) new aircraft of the aviation subsidiary.

 Deferred Income Tax Liabilities

 Movement in the account was mainly due to the deferred tax effect of unrealized increase in market value of FVPL investments.